 - Download the Foxtel Play app for your device (there's a list of compatible devices below).

 - Enjoy the latest entertainment from all over the world.

 Easy right?
-But before you get started, there are a couple of additional criteria you'll need to meet to be able to access Foxtel Play.
+Before you get started, though, there are a couple of additional criteria that you'll need to meet to be able to access Foxtel Play.

-- Internet connection and data: Foxtel Play is simply the service, so you’ll still need to have an Internet connection (min.
-3Mbps) to stream shows, and enough data on your broadband plan to cater for your streaming needs.
-But the good news is that since it's a streaming service and not Pay TV there's no installation required and anyone in Australia with an internet connection and compatible device has access it.
+- Internet connection and data: Foxtel Play is simply the streaming service, so you’ll still need to have an Internet connection to stream shows (minimum 3Mbps) and enough data on your broadband plan to cater for your streaming needs.
+But the good news is that since it's a streaming service and not pay TV, there's no installation required and anyone in Australia with an Internet connection and compatible device can access it.

 - Australian residence: Foxtel Play is only available to Australian residences.

 You can register up to three devices on a single Foxtel Play account (but only one Xbox One).
 You can then watch content on any two devices at the same time.
 You can change the registered devices up to once a month, which is useful for when you get a new phone or tablet.

 Bear in mind that some channels have device restrictions, so even if you do have an eligible device, you might not be able to access all channels on it.
 The best option is to contact Foxtel if you have any questions or doubts.

 Remember, you’ll also get access to Foxtel Go, which is available on smartphones and tablets.
 There is some confusion about the difference between Foxtel Go and Foxtel Play, so it's worth comparing the two before signing up.
 It's also worth keeping in mind is that the device restrictions that apply to some channels on Foxtel Play could also appear on Foxtel Go.